WorldFamousElectronics/PulseSensorPlayground/README.md

 ---

 ### Make A Sound to a live Heartbeat:
-  Transform the heartbeat into a live "beep" with a speaker and piezo.
+  Transform the heartbeat into a live "beep" with a speaker and piezo buzzer.
 - Project Page: https://pulsesensor.com/pages/pulse-sensor-speaker-tutorial

   <img src="https://cdn.shopify.com/s/files/1/0100/6632/files/PulseSensor_Speaker_bb_61a0333f-e868-4123-961d-7456a31fa928_1024x1024.png?v=1510863829" width="400">